Rare Pinniped Conservation Network (RAPCON)

 Beyond the Workshops

 Participation in the network is entirely voluntary and will often be on a peer-to-peer basis, with the Commission providing leadership, organizational and administrative support.
 RAPCON experts are pursuing several ongoing collaborations to conserve Saimaa, Ladoga and Baltic ringed seals, Mediterranean monk seals in several countries, and Hawaiian monk seals.
-The next RAPCON meeting is being planned in association with the 25th Biennial Conference on the Biology of Marine Mammals in Australia next year.
 For more information about how to engage with the network please email bodonnell@mmc.gov using RAPCON in the subject line.

 What the Commission is Doing